Ellen Ternan: Speculation and research

-The Dickens Fellowship and the surviving close family members of Charles Dickens maintained a facade of silence and denial about the affair from the time of Charles Dickens's death in 1870 until the death in December 1933 of his last surviving child, Sir Henry Fielding Dickens.
+The Dickens Fellowship and the surviving close family members of Charles Dickens maintained a complete silence about the relationship between Ellen Ternan and Charles Dickens from the time of Charles Dickens' death in 1870 until the death in December 1933 of his last surviving child, Sir Henry Fielding Dickens.
 Several Dickens researchers wrote about various aspects of the relationship between Ellen Ternan and Charles Dickens in the ensuing years, including Gladys Story in 1939, Ada Nisbet in 1952, Sir Felix Aylmer in 1959, and Katherine M Longley in 1985.
-Ellen Ternan was the subject of a bestselling biography by Claire Tomalin in 1990, which brought the relationship to a broader general audience.
+Ellen Ternan was the subject of a biography by Claire Tomalin in 1990, which brought the relationship to a broader general audience.
 A summary of the story of the discovery of the relationship was published in 2012 by Professor Michael Slater.

 Some records relating to Ellen Ternan and her family are held by Senate House Library, University of London.

 Portrayal in theatre and television

 Simon Gray's play about her life, Little Nell, had its world premiere in 2007 at the Theatre Royal, Bath.
 It was directed by Sir Peter Hall and starred Louise Brealey as Ternan.
 The affair was featured in the docudramas Dickens (BBC, 2002) and Dickens' Secret Lovers (2008, Channel 4 – it was the main subject of this programme, presented by Charles Dance and with Ternan played by Amy Shiels and Dickens by David Haig).

-Ternan is also featured in the novel Drood by Dan Simmons.
+Portrayal in novels

+Cora Harrison's 2020 novel Summer of Secrets portrays Dickens and Wilkie Collins, among other writers and artists, together with Ellen Ternan and her mother, in a murder mystery tale.
+Ellen Ternan is forbidden from marrying Dickens's son, by both Dickens and Mrs Ternan, on the grounds that she is their daughter.
+Ternan also features in the 2009 novel Drood by Dan Simmons.